MyDearGreatTeacher/IPAS/TEST/2_網路攻擊模式分析_temp.md

 B. Trojan horse
 C. Rootkit
 D. Macro virus

-10. Your company outsourced development of an accounting application to a local programming firm.
+10. Your company公司 outsourced外包 development發展of an accounting會計 application應用 to a local programming firm.
 After three months of using the product, one of your accountants accidently discovers a way to log in and bypass all security and authentication.
 What best describes this?
-A. Logic bomb
+A. Logic bomb 邏輯炸彈
 B. Trojan horse
-C. Backdoor
+C. Backdoor後門
 D. Rootkit

 11. Teresa is the security manager for a mid-sized insurance company.
 She receives a call